pzl/mx2000drv/README.md

 Notes
 ---------

-* This project is written in ANSI (C89) C.  I have not actively tried to compile it using MSVC, so a few things may need to be changed to get this to compile on Windows or other platforms.
-But it should be minimal effort.
-It is designed to be fairly cross-platform.
 * This is a userspace driver, not for use as part of the kernel
 * This driver is only for settings configuration.
 It does not interact with the pointer or keyboard interfaces of the mouse.
 These will continue to use the default HID driver.